-Filed under: authors , CES, fiction, First Nations, Forge, Giller Prize, Hamish Hamilton, Hamish Hamilton Canada, history, Joseph Boyden, media, Nicole Winstanley, Penguin, Penguin Canada, Scotiabank Giller Prize, The Orenda
+Filed under: Deals , CES, fiction, First Nations, Forge, Giller Prize, Hamish Hamilton, Hamish Hamilton Canada, history, Joseph Boyden, media, Nicole Winstanley, Penguin, Penguin Canada, Scotiabank Giller Prize, The Orenda

 Joseph Boyden’s writing interweaves the multifarious spirit of Canadian experiences by drawing upon a wealth of northern narratives.
 His first novel, Three Day Road (Penguin Canada), examines the trauma of the First World War through the story of two young Cree men, while his 2008 Scotiabank Giller Prize–winning novel Through Black Spruce (Viking Canada) questions the death of tradition in First Nations communities.
 Now, Boyden’s new novel, The Orenda, to be published by Hamish Hamilton Canada, takes a further look back into Canada’s formative years.